 Important Dates for the Beebington family

 This web page shows only a small excerpt of our Beebington research.
-Another 135 words (10 lines of text) are included under the topic Early Beebington History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Beebington History in all our PDF Extended History products and printed products wherever possible.

 Beebington Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Beebington are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Beebington include: Bebbington, Bebington, Bebbinton, Bebinton and many more.